 To identify this era, perfumes with barcodes or green dot logos, were generally made after 1992.

-For this era were covering two reformulations.
+For this era were covering/combining two reformulations.

-1. Introduction to modernization, 1989-1991 (the barcode era)
+1. Introduction to the modernization era, 1989-1991 (the barcode)

-2. IFRA's amendment 25, 1991-1993 (the Green Dot era).
+2. IFRA's amendment 25, 1991-1993 (the Green Dot logo).

 Era 4.
-1995-1997: Restrictions on tonka bean, clove and carnation
+1995-1997: Restrictions on tonka bean, clove, and carnation

 *Shared timelines: